Snider Plaza Improvement Strategy

 As a result of those gatherings we received more than 200 ideas.
 This feedback helped Paris prepare options to best address those needs and concerns.
 During the May 17 Town Hall meeting, those in attendance were given the opportunity to rank those options based on individual preference.
 In June, a special City Council Work Session was held to brief Council on the progress of the public engagement process and the various options identified.

 Most recently, on July 17, the City Council continued its analysis of potential improvements to Snider Plaza during a public afternoon work session.
 During the session, consultant Paris Rutherford provided Council with information on potential financing concepts for a range of improvements.
 No formal action was taken.
-Consideration on the merits, extent, and costs of potential improvements will now take place at the committee level.
-This review will take several months.
-Below is a link to the July 17 presentation and a tentative schedule for the various committees that will review the materials.
+Staff has developed a program of study and consideration on the merits, extent, and costs of potential improvements that will be assigned to various citizen committees.
+Committee review will take place through the summer, and will begin with a program for major capital investment in the aging Snider Plaza infrastructure.
+Below are links to the July 17 presentation and a tentative schedule for the various committees that will review the materials.

 The schedule of prior meetings and a recap of each is included below.